jonasrottmann/livedata/README.md

 unsubscribe()
 ```

-`LiveData` aditionally can receive two callbacks `onActive` and `onInactive`, which will be called when the first observer is added or the last one removed.
+`LiveData` additionally can receive two callbacks `onActive` and `onInactive`, which will be called when the first observer is added or the last one removed.
 This can be useful for adding/removing event listeners to modify the `LiveData`s value.

 ```javascript
 const listener = e => keyboardLiveData.set(e)